dfinity/gix-components/HACKING.md

    b.
 Commonly a `data-tid="showcase"` is used to wrap the showcase section of the page that is tested and is used within the test to scroll to the particular section
 3. Run a first time locally `npm run e2e` to generate the screenshots
 4. Run a second time locally `npm run e2e` to validate the test
+5. Add the screenshots to Git
+6. Create a PR
+7. Open the GitHub Actions: [Update snapshots](https://github.com/dfinity/gix-components/actions/workflows/snapshots.yml)
+8. Trigger the generation of the screenshots for the CI by manually running the workflow
+   a.
+Use your PR / branch to run the workflow from

+This particular last step will generate the screenshots for the CI and will add those to your PR.
+This job can be triggered again any time you make changes, regardless if the test changes or not.

 ## Deployment